LassoSoft/LassoGuide/lasso_guide_source/operations/command-line-tools.rst

 lassoc
 ======

+.. index:: lassoc

 The :program:`lassoc` executable is installed at :file:`/usr/bin/lassoc` on OS X and Linux operating systems and at :file:`C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\home\\LassoExecutables\\lassoc` on Windows.
 This program is used to compile LassoApps, Lasso libraries, and Lasso executables.
-See the section on :ref:`compiling Lasso code <command-compiling-lasso>` for more information.
+See the section on :ref:`compiling Lasso code <command-compiling-lasso>` below for more information.